 As for the rest of the app, I think where it truly shines is with the variety of background noises and music offered.
 If you’re someone who likes to work, sleep, or even meditate with sounds of things like nature and white noises, this app offers a lot of variety.

-The relaxing sounds of rain, the soothing music, and the lull of the combinations of sounds and music offered, make it one of the best apps I’ve used for this.
+The relaxing sounds of rain, the soothing music, and the lull of the combinations of sounds and music offered, make it one of the best meditation apps I’ve used.

 There’s also a dedicated section just for sleep.
 The most unique sleep section of the best meditation apps that I’ve looked at.
 This is because there are over 100 adult bedtime stories and they are pretty impressive.
 For someone who has never tried to fall asleep with something like this, I was pleasantly surprised at how well it put me to sleep.